AGhoudi/web-warrior/README.md

-- **For most developers, we recommend starting with our [in-depth
+- **For most developers, we recommend starting with our [in-